FPRI BMB Ukraine: Protesters trash Bankova’s façade in Sternenko demonstrations

 On Saturday, March 20, hundreds of demonstrators gathered outside the President’s Office in Kyiv, demanding the immediate release of Serhiy Sternenko, a controversial Odesa activist who was sentenced to seven years in prison last month.

 While the authorities acknowledged that most of the protesters were peaceful, they estimated the damage from the rally at about UAH2mn, or $71,500.
-Some demonstrators broke windows, set off firecrackers, and spray painted the building’s exterior.
+Some demonstrators broke windows, set off firecrackers, and spray-painted the building’s exterior.
 Though police officers were present at the rally, they deliberately avoided intervention.

 Mykhailo Podoliak, an advisor to Zelenskiy’s chief of staff, chalked up these actions to “a political provocation,” adding that there was no need to disperse the crowds.
 “President Volodymyr Zelenskiy’s concept is very simple: if people want to go out and say something, please come out and speak,” he said.
 However, Kyiv police have launched an investigation into the hooliganism and vandalism that took place during the rally.